 Programme background

 General Practices from across Auckland have been invited to participate in delivering new services that improve wellbeing.
-All PHOs in Auckland are supporting the initiative and implementation experts will work with GP teams to establish the new services.
+All PHOs in Auckland are supporting the initiative and implementation experts work with GP teams to establish the new services.
 These new services are part of a long term investment to build the capacity of general practice and community-based services.
 The HIP and Health Coach roles in the clinic are fully funded via Tu Whakaruruhau while Awhi Ora is provided by a collaboration of NGO health and wellbeing organisations across Auckland, and is the link between the clinic and community support. |

 |